Genivia/ugrep/README.md

            --exclude-dir=GLOB
-                  Exclude directories  whose  name  matches  GLOB  from  recursive searches.
-GLOB can use **, *, ?, and [...] as wildcards, and \
-                  to quote a wildcard or backslash character literally.
+                  Exclude directories  whose  name  matches  GLOB  from  recursive searches,  same  as -g ^GLOB/.
+GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a wildcard or  backslash  character literally.
 When  GLOB  contains  a  `/',  full  pathnames  are matched.
 Otherwise   basenames   are   matched.
-Note that  --exclude-dir  patterns  take  priority over  --include-dir  patterns.
+Note   that --exclude-dir  patterns  take  priority  over --include-dir pat- terns.
 GLOB should be quoted to prevent shell  globbing.
 This option may be repeated.

            --exclude-from=FILE
                   Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines  starting  with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input  is  read.
                   This option may be repeated.

            --exclude-fs=MOUNTS
                   Exclude   file   systems  specified  by  MOUNTS  from  recursive searches, MOUNTS is a comma-separated list of  mount  points  or pathnames   of   directories   on   file   systems.
 Note  that --exclude-fs mounts  take  priority  over  --include-fs  mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
 This makes  ugrep  behave as  fgrep.
 If a PATTERN is specified, or -e PATTERN or -N PAT- TERN, then this option has no effect  on  -f  FILE  patterns  to allow  -f FILE patterns to narrow or widen the scope of the PAT- TERN search.

            -f FILE, --file=FILE
                   Read newline-separated patterns from FILE.
 White space in  pat- terns is significant.
 Empty lines in FILE are ignored.
 If FILE does not exist, the GREP_PATH environment variable  is  used  as path   to   FILE.
 If   that   fails,   looks   for   FILE  in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option ...]', where `exts' is a comma-separated list  of  file- name  extensions  and `command' is a filter utility.
 The filter utility should read from standard input and  write  to  standard output.
 Files matching one of `exts' are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands  into the  pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when  search- ing  standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.

            --filter-magic-label=[+]LABEL:MAGIC
                   Associate LABEL with files whose signature "magic  bytes"  match the  MAGIC  regex  pattern.
 Only  files  that have no filename extension are labeled, unless +LABEL is specified.
 When  LABEL matches  an extension specified in --filter=COMMANDS, the corre- sponding command is invoked.
 This option may be repeated.

            --format=FORMAT
                   Output   FORMAT-formatted   matches.
 For    example    --for-
                   mat='%f:%n:%O%~'  outputs matching lines `%O' with filename `%f` and line number  `%n'  followed  by  a  newline  `%~'.
 Context options -A, -B, -C, and -y are ignored.
 See `man ugrep' section FORMAT.